sabbyanandan/spring-xd-examples/regular-ingress/README.md

 Scheduling Regular Ingress
 ==========================

 This example demonstrates Spring XD's workflow orchestration features.
 A common workflow in data pipeline is to download artifacts and write it somewhere.
-Downstream data processing events can be further chained in this workflow for complex workflows.
+Downstream data processing events can be further chained in this workflow to create complex enterprise workflows.
 Specifically, in this example, a data pipeline is created and scheduled to poll a directory and write the matching artifacts into Hadoop/HDFS.
-The interval (in milliseconds) is customizable; it can be in minutes or days etc.
+The interval (in milliseconds) is customizable; for instance, it can be in minutes or in days.

 **Hadoop Configuration:**

 Refer to [Hadoop installation](https://github.com/spring-projects/spring-xd/wiki/Hadoop-Installation) for more details.
-It is assumed that _namenode_ and _datanode_ processes are running with write access enabled as explained.
+It is assumed that _namenode_ and _datanode_ processes are running along with write access as explained.

 ---